The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Discussion

 \section{Discussion}

-\paratitle{Comparison with others.} Currently, our policy enforcement mechanism is unique, hence we do \textit{not have any meaningful benchmarks to compare against}.
-With our job modification approach, we can enforce complex policy on non-structured data such as text or image.
-For example, we can mask phone number or email address using regular expression on text file dynamically depending on the policy.
-To the best of our knowledge, this capability is unique among Spark providers.
-Finally and most importantly, \textit{our proactive component is complimentary to existing policy enforcement of Spark distributions and policy enforcement}.

-\paratitle{Applicability to other systems.} We demonstrated that our fine-grained access control mechanism can be integrated with frameworks irrespective of plugin supports.
-With plugin supports its easy to integrate SecureDL.
-Without plugin support, the main challenge is to guarantee a secure integration.
-In theory, the core concept of two-layered defense system can be applied to other similar distributed computation frameworks (i.e., Hadoop, Flint, etc.) that run on JVM ecosystem.
-To do that, one needs to analyze the corresponding platform APIs to identify their adversarial coding capabilities and then carefully design the detection mechanism so that it minimally affects the usability and performance.

-\paratitle{Soundness and accuracy.} During our evaluation on 55 Scala code snippets, our proactive defense did not raise any alerts.
-Our evaluation on 29 real-world projects also indicates a low possibility of blocking legitimate uses.
-However, if our system raises a false alert for a jar or class file, to ensure an uninterrupted operation, a system admin can whitelist it and exclude it from analysis.
-Our manual analysis on real-world projects did not discover any new suspicious features that our analysis might have missed.~\textit{To further evaluate the detection capabilities, we created a set of 15 attacks including all the attack scenarios discussed in} Section~\ref{sec:attack:irm:spark} and Section~\ref{sec:implementation:agnostic:attacks}.
-Evaluation shows that our proactive analysis \textit{successfully detected all the cases}.
+The soundness and accuracy of proactive analysis have significant security and usefulness implications.
+In theory, restriction (and false positives) comes with a price in usability.
+However, considering the difficulty of abuse detection, we believe this is a reasonable tradeoff.
+Many real-world systems (e.g., Lua sandbox~\cite{luasandbox} and WeChat mini-apps~\cite{DBLP:conf/uss/WangZL23}) that allow execution of non-trusted code rely on API restrictions.
+Our evaluation on \evalTotalAnalyzableJars real-world jars indicates a low possibility of blocking legitimate uses.
+However, if our system raises a false alert for a jar or class file, a system admin can allowlist it and exclude it from analysis to ensure an uninterrupted operation.
+Our manual analysis of real-world projects did not discover any new suspicious features that our analysis might have missed. \textit{To further evaluate the detection capabilities, we created a set of 15 attacks, including all the attack scenarios discussed in} Section~\ref{sec:attack:irm:spark}.
+The evaluation shows that our proactive analysis \textit{successfully detected all the cases}.
 Guarding against the adversarial use of reflection APIs through static dataflow analysis is the unsound part of our system.
-Our jar re-write based runtime checks theoretically guarantee their prevention.
+Our jar re-write-based runtime checks theoretically guarantee their prevention.